 Heat pumps are the smartest and most efficient home heating option available today.
 They work by taking heat from the outside air and moving it inside your home.
 (Yes, there’s heat energy in the air even on the coldest of days.)
 Another win: They also serve as an air conditioner by reversing that process; they cool your home by removing heat from your indoor environment and transferring it outside your home.

 Heat pumps are a flexible technology, and you can get them in both central and ductless versions—so if you’re looking for an efficient ductless heating option, a heat pump is your best bet (they dramatically outperform other ductless electric heating systems).

 Ducted heat pumps or central heat pumps use a similar configuration as a traditional HVAC system (so if you already have existing ductwork in your home, you can use it).
-Meanwhile, ductless heat pumps use wall-mounted units called mini-splits to heat and distribute the air.
+Meanwhile, ductless heat pumps use wall-mounted units called mini-splits (also called mini split AC) to heat and distribute the air.
 (The mini-splits are connected directly to an outdoor unit via copper lines, which is why you won’t need ductwork.)

 Pros and cons of heating your home with a heat pump